inferigang/breads/README.md

 ### Not recommended
 1. Clone the repository with: `git clone https://github.com/inferigang/breads.git`
-2. Install the libraries with: `pip3 install -r requirements.txt` or `python3 setup.py install`
+2. Install the libraries with: `python3 setup.py install`
-3. Run BREADS with: `python3 src/main.py`
+3. Run BREADS with: `breads-ad`

 <br>